microsoft/FactoryOrchestrator/README.md

 At the moment, running either the app or service under a debugger will cause exceptions to be thrown related to certain registry keys (ex: GetOEMVersionString()), but all exceptions are caught and will not result in a crash.
 This is because they try to access registry keys specific to a Microsoft internal product.
 You can routinely skip over these exceptions when they occur or disable them.

 ## 5. Versioning
 Factory Orchestrator uses a slightly modified form of [semver versioning](https://semver.org/).
-Increment the:
+All Factory Orchestrator binaries from the same build share the same version; there is no unique client or service version.
+In the [src/custom.props](src/custom.props) file, increment the:

 - MAJOR version when you make incompatible API changes,
 - MINOR version when you add functionality in a backwards compatible manner.